5GBs/SoftwareDev/README.md

 6. **Configure Environment Variables**
     ```bash
     # Create a new env file within the current folder
-    # (should still be SoftwareDev) by running the above command:
+    # (should still be SoftwareDev) by running the command below:
     cp backend/.env.example .env

     # You will need to edit this file (.env) to create a new database.